cnosdb/docs/docs/en/latest/reference/sql.md

 **Notice:**

 INTERVAL '1 YEAR' is not 365 days or 366 days, but 12-months.
-INTERVAL '1 MONTH' is not 30 days or 31 days, but 1-month.
+INTERVAL '1 MONTH' is not 29 days or 31 days, but 30 days.

 ### Create Database